dittowords/ditto-react/README.md

 `ditto-react` integrates with Ditto Plurals to support pluralized text.
 Learn how to create and configure Ditto Plurals here: https://www.dittowords.com/docs/pluralization.

+*Note: Pluralization will only work if the source file is in the `structured` format.*

 When a text item has plural forms, the default plural form will be used when that text item is rendered normally:

 ```jsx